 - United Arab Emirates (UAE)

-How will hotel quarantine work in the UK?
+How does hotel quarantine work in the UK?

-These hotels will be monitored by security guards on all the floors of the hotels, with guests expected to clean their own rooms.
+These hotels are be monitored by security guards on all the floors of the hotels, with guests expected to clean their own rooms.

 "People will need to remain in their rooms, and of course will not be allowed to mix with other guests."
 Matt Hancock said, "And there will be visible security in place to ensure compliance, alongside necessary support – so even as we protect public health, we can look after the people in our care."